Hasan-aga/feedly_clone/README.md

 The database schema looks like this:
 ![image](public/supbase_schema.png)

-the database connection is configured in the environment.
+the database connection is configured in the environment at Vercel.